juggernaut0/vote/README.md

 variable set to the same value as used in the UI.

 ## TODO
-* Allow reordering questions on the create page
 * UI side graceful error handling, alert messages
 * Add missing indexes to response table
 * Add page for poll creator to remove votes